Colby College, B.A., 2005, magna cum laude

 - 2008, Illinois

-Katherine (Katie) Markowski Dru is Senior Counsel in the litigation department and medical staff practice group of Hooper, Lundy & Bookman.
+Katherine (Katie) Markowski Dru is a partner in the litigation department and medical staff practice group of Hooper, Lundy & Bookman.
+She also serves as co-chair of the firm’s Diversity & Inclusion Committee.
 Ms. Dru’s practice comprises a wide range of matters on behalf of hospitals, medical staffs, physicians, and other health care providers, with an emphasis on managed care litigation and all aspects of medical staff law.
 Ms. Dru has significant experience in all aspects of arbitration and litigation, and has first and second-chaired jury trials, arbitrations, peer review hearings, and administrative hearings.

 Ms. Dru received a Bachelor of Arts degree, magna cum laude with distinction in French Studies and International Studies, from Colby College.
 She received her J.D. from The University of Chicago Law School, where she was a member of the University of Chicago Law Review, the Mandel Legal Aid Clinic’s Irwin Askow Housing Initiative, and the Willem C. Vis International Arbitration Moot Court team.

 Ms. Dru is firmly committed to pro bono service.
 She has met with success in a vast range of pro bono matters, including a criminal appeal before the Seventh Circuit Court of Appeals, numerous appeals of denials of unemployment insurance benefits before the California Unemployment Insurance Appeals Board, and an appeal of a denial of dental benefits for a foster child to the California Department of Social Services.

 Ms. Dru previously was an associate in the Chicago offices of Foley & Lardner, LLP and Hogan Lovells US, LLP.